 This roundhouse is one of six that were built in Taiwan in Japanese times1; others were once found in Taipei 台北, Hsinchu 新竹, and Chiayi 嘉義, with two more in Kaohsiung 高雄 (one at the main station and the other at the old harbour station)2.
 Like most of the others this roundhouse is semicircular—hence the name in Chinese, 扇形車庫, which translates to “fan-shaped train garage”.

 Not long after wandering into the main roundhouse area I was absolutely thrilled to see a train approach the turntable.
-It hadn’t occurred to me that I might see the process up close—on some level I assumed it was more like a museum4, but no, the roundhouse is an active, working facility!
-Contrary to newly reset expectations, there are few areas that are off limits, and while that locomotive was rotated and driven into the roundhouse I was able to walk all around the turntable and take some great photographs without interference.
+It hadn’t occurred to me that I might see the process up close—on some level I assumed it was more like a museum, but no, the roundhouse is an active, working facility!
+Contrary to newly reset expectations, there are few areas that are truly off limits, and as the locomotive was rotated and propelled into the roundhouse I was free to walk around and take some great photos.